McCorvey Awarded with Women's Basketball Thirty Under 30 Honor

 Barnes Arico Hires Four to Complete Women's Basketball Staff

-In 2012, Joy McCorvey will begin her first season as an assistant coach on the University of Michigan women's basketball.
+Joy McCorvey is in her fourth season as an assistant coach for the University of Michigan women's basketball team in 2015-16.

-McCorvey, joins U-M women's basketball head coach Kim Barnes Arico after spending her first season as a member of Barnes Arico's staff at St. John's University during the 2011-12 season.
+McCorvey followed head coach Kim Barnes Aricoto Ann Arbor after spending one season as a member of Barnes Arico's staff at St. John's University during the 2011-12 season.
 McCorvey worked primarily with the post players and helped guide the Red Storm to a 24-10 overall record and a second-place finish in the final BIG EAST Conference standings with a 13-3 league record.The Red Storm finished behind NCAA Championship runner-up, Notre Dame, and ahead of Connecticut, who advanced to the 2012 Final Four.

 St. John's pushed UConn to third place after defeating the Huskies 57-56 (Feb.
 19, 2012) in Storrs, Conn. snapping Connecticut's 99-game home winning streak.The Red Storm also made the program's first Sweet 16 appearance after reaching the NCAA postseason tournament for a third consecutive year.

-During her career, she was instrumental in lifting St. John's into the national spotlight.
-The Brewton, Ala., native helped lead the team to three postseason runs.
-As a senior in 2009-10, McCorvey was part of one of Barnes Arico's most successful teams as the Red Storm finished with a 25-7 overall record and advanced to the Second Round of the 2010 NCAA Tournament.
+She was instrumental in lifting St. John's into the national spotlight, leading lead the team to three postseason runs.
+As a senior in 2009-10, McCorvey was part of one of Barnes Arico's most successful teams, as the Red Storm finished with a 25-7 overall record and advanced to the Second Round of the 2010 NCAA Tournament.